DariuszDepta/cosmwasmsaurus/docs/core/architecture/pinning.md

 - The number of times it was loaded from cache.

 That way you can better estimate which contracts are worth keeping pinned.

-## History

-Pinning was developed in 2021 (CosmWasm 0.14) for the Proof of Engagement consensus system of **Tgrade** which required certain contracts to be executed in every block.

 [neutron-case-study]: https://medium.com/confio/neutron-case-study-optimizing-gas-usage-with-contract-pinning-5970a109c706
 [`cache::pin`]: https://docs.rs/cosmwasm-vm/latest/cosmwasm_vm/struct.Cache.html#method.pin